• Home

 If you don’t mind the exorbitant fees and the long waiting time to receive your cashout, then Load2Cash is a viable option to convert your load to GCash.
 Personally, we don’t mind the sky-high fees as long as we’ll receive the money immediately, but with a waiting period of 20 days or more, this service is too impractical for many.

-Note: Tech Pilipinas and the author are not connected or affiliated with Load2Cash.
+Disclaimer: Tech Pilipinas and the author are not connected nor affiliated with Load2Cash.
 We cannot vouch for the reliability of the service and we will not be held responsible for any of your transactions with the Load2Cash app.

 Convert Load to GCash with Load to Cash App